jskerman/chronai/README.md

 [Read the chronai documentation](https://chronai.readthedocs.io/en/latest/index.html)

-The name `chronai` is a contraction of `chrono`, relating to time, and `ai`.
 The motivation for this repo is to formalise some timeseries analysis algrothims for datasets with the following features:

 1. `time` - obviosly
 2. `text` - some narural language field